NK Maribor: Financial difficulties (2004–2008)

 The 2003–04 Slovenian Cup was the last trophy won by Maribor before the club declined for several years.
 Between 2004 and 2007, the club was plagued by major financial difficulties, and even came close to being disbanded at one point.
 Due to their large debts, which at one point amounted to over €3 million, the club could not afford to buy new players.
 As a result, the first team at the time consisted mostly of youth players mixed with a couple of foreign players brought to the club on free transfers.
 In the autumn of 2006, the leadership of the club changed, and it was not until January 2011 that the club announced that the debt had been paid in full.
 During this period, Maribor never finished higher than third in the league, and were runners-up of the Slovenian Cup twice, in 2007 and 2008.
-They were, however, one of the eleven winners of the 2006 UEFA Intertoto Cup, in which they defeated Spanish side Villarreal 3–2 on aggregate in the final round, only a couple of months after Villareal had played in the semi-final of the UEFA Champions League.
+They were, however, one of the eleven winners of the 2006 UEFA Intertoto Cup, in which they defeated Spanish side Villarreal 3–2 on aggregate in the final round, only a couple of months after Villarreal had played in the semi-final of the UEFA Champions League.